 Attention: PG&E may not be able to interconnect your generator if it is located in certain areas of San Francisco or Oakland.
 Please read our notice about Secondary Networks.

-To expedite the application process we suggest you to apply via our Rule 21 Non-Export Online Application and submit Single Line Diagram as soon as possible, even before your system is built.
-This will allow PG&E’s engineers to review your proposed system and, if necessary, request modifications which may alter the total cost of your project.
+To expedite the application process we suggest you submit a completed Application Form 79-974, Supplemental Application Form 79-998 and Single Line Diagram as soon as possible, even before your system is built.
+This will allow PG&E's engineers to review your proposed system and, if necessary, request modifications which may alter the total cost of your project.